ybarnatan/bicycle-sharing-analysis/README.md

 ✨ Introduction

 The bike-sharing system is present in [Buenos Aires](https://es.wikipedia.org/wiki/Buenos_Aires) as well as in other many cities in the world, in which users share bicycles as a mode of commuting.
 There are lots of advantages to this type of mobility, such as improving user's health while reducing vehicular traffic and thus air pollution in the city.
-Check the ` BAires_bycicle_system_analysis.ipynb` file!
+Check the `BAires_bycicle_system_analysis.ipynb` file!

 📊 Aim

-Perform exploratory analysis on the dataset, both numeric and cartographic, in order to explore trends of usage of this type of commuting system.
+Perform exploratory analysis on the dataset, both numeric and cartographic, to explore trends of usage of this type of commuting system.
+This may aid in organizing the current system and designing a better and more efficient network in the future.

 💻 Stack